jankratochvilcz/janjanxyz/blog/book-recap-high-output-management-by-andy-grove.md

 **The output of managers is an output of organizational units under their control or influence.** All focus should be on increasing team, not personal, performance.

-A lot of Andy’s bear similarity to SCRUM.
+A lot of Andy’s findings bear similarity to SCRUM.
 Both seem to be influenced by [Toyota](https://en.wikipedia.org/wiki/Toyota_Production_System).
 Both focus on continuous process optimization and setting up a system that keeps people challenged and motivated.

 ## Solid Ideas